Live music is starting again – big time!

 “Please could you forward on my massive thank you to the musicians who played today at lunchtime in the canteen.
 Was the most peaceful I have felt at work in 7 weeks.”

-Sarah Parfitt and Gregory Warren Wilson are performing live concerts in the staff room at the Whittington Hospital under full supervision of hospital contagion officers.
-Distances are kept but the classical music flows and is hugely appreciated by staff.
+Sarah Parfitt and Gregory Warren Wilson were performing live concerts in the staff room at the Whittington Hospital under full supervision of hospital contagion officers throughout the winter months during the darkest days of covid.
 “I was at the Hospital as a Psychologist to support the staff, but two violinists turned up and played and the mood lifted.
 Job done!”

 Sarah Parfitt studied viola at the Royal Academy of Music, enjoying a career playing with many of the UK’s leading orchestras including the Royal Philharmonic Orchestra and London Concert Orchestra.
 She is also in great demand as a teacher, holding appointments at two of London’s most prestigious schools.
 Sarah plays on a viola by George Panormo, dating from 1812.